juliajessica/to-do-angular/README.md

 # ToDo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This single page application is a to do list where you can add and remove items to your task list.

 ## Development server